other-kat/otherkat-site/portfolio.md

 <h2><a href="https://www.instagram.com/p/DCUsczEKMWK/">Interventons</a> and <a href="https://www.instagram.com/p/DJ_iptHKc7h/?img_index=1">workshops</a> with the <a href="https://lclo.otherkat.com/">London Community Laptop Orchestra</a> (2024 - )</h2>

-Since 2024, I’ve been running intervention performances, rehearsals and workshops as the London Community Laptop Orchestra, both across London and abroad.
+Since 2024, I’ve led a series of inclusive, experimental presentations and participatory workshops with the London Community Laptop Orchestra—activating laptop-based music making at varied venues and contexts, aimed at collective improvisation and sonic exploration.

 <p><a href="/assets/img/multibandexcitation/antonio/laptopantonio1.jpg"><img src="/assets/img/multibandexcitation/antonio/laptopantonio1.jpg" height="auto" width="50%"/></a></p>
 <p><img src="/assets/img/updates/ringtonework.jpeg" height="auto" width="50%"/></p>

 <h2><i><a href="https://otherkat.com/installation/2024-07-14-shedding-at-gallery-puzi%C4%87.html">shedding</a></i> at <a href="https://gallery-puzic.com/shedding-2/">Gallery Puzić</a>, Saarbruken (2024)</h2>

-*shedding* is a reworking of the piece *shedding femme* from 2021 in collaboration with artist [Agnes Cameron][agnes_cameron].
-An examination of the ways in which feminine archetypes around fashion and presentation can entangle and constrain us, even lead us to a lost concept of the self.
-This piece was currated by [Johannes Birringer][johan] at [Gallery Puzić][galleryp] in Saarbruken, Germany.
+A reworking of the 2021 piece *shedding femme*, this new version in collaboration with [Inflationary Assets][ia] probes the constraints of feminine archetypes—fashion as both armor and erasure.
+In a ritual-like stripping of patchwork, participants dismantle and reconstruct identity.
+A microphone captures every cut and breath; sound is algorithmically granular via my custom software, **MagSpect**, transforming fabric, texture, and touch into sonic memory.

 <p><img src="/assets/img/shedding/performance.jpg" height="auto" width="40%"/>
 <img src="/assets/img/shedding/feet.jpg" height="auto" width="40%"/></p>